smoothby/csspractice/README.md

-# csspractice
+# CSS Practice
-A dummy website, practicing using CSS3 from scratch with no framework, along with SASS and BEM naming conventions.
+This is just a dummy website that I've created that uses no framework, for the purposes of expressing my website design and development knowledge.
+## What's being used?
+* Responsive, mobile first design
+* Flexbox
+* JavaScript
+* BEM naming conventions
+* SVG
+* SASS